Welcome to the Department of Pathology and Laboratory Medicine!

 Ours is a research-intensive department staffed with nationally and internationally recognized scientists conducting basic research into the mechanisms of disease, and clinical pathologists conducting applied research to bring new technologies to the market.

-The Department of Pathology’s primary goal is to provide the most comprehensive information to enable superior patient care.
+The Department of Pathology and Laboratory Medicine’s primary goal is to provide the most comprehensive information to enable superior patient care.
 In addition, we aim to foster the continued excellence for which the Loyola University Health System (LUHS) is recognized.
 Our services provide state-of-the-art, cutting-edge clinical and technical testing that is cost-effective and of the highest quality.
 We are dedicated to providing accurate, timely information to our physicians, caregivers, and customers.

-The Department of Pathology is responsible for the management and oversight of all laboratory services in the LUHS, and we offer a comprehensive program of anatomic and clinical pathology services.
+The Department of Pathology and Laboratory Medicine is responsible for the management and oversight of all laboratory services in the LUHS, and we offer a comprehensive program of anatomic and clinical pathology services.
 Hospital-based, our department handles over 2.5 million billable inpatient and outpatient procedures annually.

 Our laboratory is fully accredited by state, federal and professional licensing authorities.
 The College of American Pathologists is the primary private accreditation organization for our department.
 However, in limited instances for waived testing only, TJC accreditation is utilized for selected LUHS areas.
 All laboratory services are internally monitored to assure provision of quality services using the principles of total quality management and application of quality systems.
 External monitoring of laboratory services is accomplished through participation in outside quality assurance and proficiency testing programs.